 Sand is being trucked in from an authorized location, placed on the beach and shaped into dunes.
 The new dunes will also be planted with vegetation.
 Several other beaches between Clearwater and Pass-a-Grille are tentatively included in the project.
-A map and schedule will be posted here once finalized.

 Information for Property Owners